-Fruit trees are treated preventively in fall when the leaves fall.
+Treat fruit trees preventively in fall when the leaves fall.

-The treatment is repeated at the end of winter after pruning to protect the fresh wounds from contamination by fungus.
+Repeat the treatment at the end of winter after pruning to protect fresh wounds from contamination by fungus.

 - Begin with picking up dead leaves and burning them before spraying Bordeaux mixture.

-- This is best done at the end of winter or at the very beginning of spring, just before the first buds appear.
+- The best time for this is the end of winter or the very beginning of spring, just before the first buds appear.

-- In both cases, it is highly recommended to renew this step 2 to 3 times at a two-week interval.
+- In both cases, it is highly advisable to renew this step 2 to 3 times at a two-week interval.

 - Read also: How to treat rotting fruit, European brown rot

 Potato, tomato and strawberry plants